BRAVECTO - ONCE every 3 months Flea Treatment!

 It's a ONCE every THREE months chewable for dogs that prevents fleas and ticks.
 The cost is comparable to three months of Advantage or Frontline monthly treatment.

 We love it for dogs that swim or have sensitive skin!
 Just ask one of our friendly staff about Bravecto on your next visit to the clinic.

-Spring has finally arrived.
+Summer has finally arrived.
 Warmer days and nicer weather mean its a great time to get out and about with our pets.
 Its also a time when the local reptiles are on the move looking for food and warmth after a winter "hibernation".

 September and October are when we see the most snakebites.
 However, snakes are still very very active all summer.
 So please be vigilant!

 Snakes who have just started to come out of hiding are full of venom and ready to attack if they feel threatened.
 So, here are some tips for you and your pet to stay safe this Spring and Summer:

 - Always have your dog on a lead when walking through the dunes, this is a favorite place for snakes to sun themselves.
 We see a lot of dogs bitten in the sand dunes.
 So keep your dog on a lead when walking through them.
 It might be fun to let dogs roam and go sniffing and exploring, but we see the tragic consequences every summer.
 Keep them safely by your side.
 Same goes for when walking through the bush, on a lead, and no running off into the bush and poking noses where its only a snakes business to be.